 We are knowledgeable and experienced in defending taxpayers in proceedings brought against them by the ATO.

-We are knowledgeable and experienced in ATO Proceedings and negotiations and have helped many clients reduce penalties and obtain other more favourable outcomes with the ATO and State Revenue Offices.
-Sometimes the tax liability is abolished completely once all the facts, and the law, are presented in an organised format.
+We have seen cases where alleged tax liability has abolished completely once all the books, records, facts, and the law, are presented in an organised format.

-Early intervention in matters can help to make sure that a tax dispute or query is handled swiftly and correctly so you have the best outcome meaning you can get back to business sooner without the distraction and stress of an ATO dispute.
+Further avoiding the dispute escalating means that you can get back to business sooner without the distraction and stress of an ATO dispute.